Reser Stadium: IronMan Statue

 A large statue in the southwest end zone corner of the stadium was placed in 2003 to commemorate the 1933 'Iron Men' Team.

 On Oct.
 21, 1933, using only 11 players the full 60 minutes, Oregon State College held two-time defending national champion and No. 1-ranked USC to a scoreless tie, thus ending the nation's longest winning streak at 25.
 It is believed this is the only time in NCAA history that a defending national champion and No. 1-ranked school was toppled from the ranks by a team using only 11 men the entire game.

 The sculpture was donated by William "Bill" Tomsheck: The last surviving Ironman member and long-time Corvallis, OR resident.

 "Beaver Fans 1" Sculpture

-Visitors to Reser Stadium are welcomed with two very impressive and eye-catching bronze sculptures of real-life fans celebrating the Oregon State Beavers football team as they enter the east sideline entrance.
-They literally pop out of the brick towers they are mounted to and the scene is of a celebratory nature, with various people of yelling or smiling, men and women, most likely for a Beaver touchdown.
-"Beaver Fans 1" is the first of two commissioned pieces, this sculpture was constructed in 2006, by artist and Professor of Art, Emeritus Tom Morandi created as part of a competition he applied for and won for Oregon's One Percent for Art Program.
+Visitors to Reser Stadium are welcomed with two eye-catching bronze sculptures of real-life fans celebrating the Oregon State Beavers football team as they enter the east sideline entrance.
+They literally pop out of the brick towers they are mounted to, and the scene is of a celebratory nature, with various people yelling or smiling, men and women, most likely for a Beaver touchdown.
+"Beaver Fans 1" is the first of two commissioned pieces; this sculpture was constructed in 2006 by artist and Professor of Art Emeritus Tom Morandi as part of a competition he applied for and won for Oregon's One Percent for Art Program.
 One percent of the cost of new state buildings in Oregon is required to be used towards the purchase of art.